 Between the two we had three deals fail due to bank declines and I need to get the cars back.
 In addition, I had one trade in to return, an early (very small) Honda Civic.

-Departing Longmont with my sister in the front seat and my son and very pregnant girlfriend in the back, we headed for the hills (US 285).
+Departing Longmont with my sister in the front seat and my son and his very pregnant girlfriend in the back, we headed for the hills (US 285).
 A mere 4:26 hours and 251 miles.
 Nobody was comfy.
 In Alamosa we delivered the Honda and retrieved both a Spectra and Rio.
 Sent son and girlfriend back to Longmont in the Spectra and Sisty and I proceeded to Trinidad in the Rio, a mere 2 hour 110 mile jaunt.

 The Trinidad customer was young, and the lender would finance her with a co-signer.
 At her uncle’s house, he had the Rio blocked in his driveway.
 Inside he had his internet lawyer forms spread about and was prepared to negotiate.